-To request a Host Family or volunteer to be a Host Family: Fill out a Host Family application on the Student Life website and comm
+To request a Host Family or volunteer to be a Host Family:

 Fill out a Host Family application on the Student Life website and communicate with TAMS Student Life staff.

 Community Service

 Being a successful TAMS student means contributing meaningfully to the world around you, your fellow students, the UNT community, the Denton community, your country, and your environment.
 Students are encouraged to stretch themselves in this area and seek to make the world a better place while they are engaged in their academic pursuits by choosing reflective and impactful service opportunities over convenient and unchallenging ones.
 In addition to engaging in such service, students are encouraged to internally reflect on how giving to others is changing themselves.
 Students should seek to engage with the needs of the community (TAMS, UNT, Denton, Texas) on a personal level for when they see the face of need, they are the most impacted by it.
 Students are encouraged to participate in community service during the Thanksgiving, Christmas and Spring break times; however only a portion of those hours will count in the total number of TAMS hours (See also "Community Service" on the TAMS Student Life web site).
 Participating in community service over the summer is a good idea but will not count towards the number of hours TAMS accepts.